Are you a caregiver?

 Caregivers should encourage regular exercise, balanced nutrition, and activities that promote independence while still ensuring safety.

-The Quick Guide provides key facts about Osteoporosis, simple steps you can take to protect your bones, and a list of support resources to help you connect with fellow osteoporosis patients or get involved in helping those suffering from the disease.
+Find key facts about Osteoporosis.
+Plus, simple steps to take to protect your bones and support resources to connect with fellow osteoporosis patients or get involved in helping those with the disease.

 This resource was developed with support from Bone Health and Osteoporosis Foundation.